 AEO/GEO tactic

-• Ensure consistency across major third-party profiles (directories, data platforms, media bios).
+Ensure consistency across major third-party profiles such as directories, data platforms, and media bios.

 This strengthens the model's internal representation of the entity, improving citation precision.